lindamegne/coding_challenge/README.md

  To excecute the program, user should:

  - open the command line
- - change directory to be in the folder where your program is
+ - change directory to be in the folder coding_challenge
  - type te command: *bash run.sh*

 ## Program execution

 There is a shell script file named run.sh in the folder that allow to exsecute 3 programs.

 First and second programs of the file are executed by using an input file named tweets.txt.
 Input file is a list of tweet messages.
 The first program, words_tweeted.py produce the total count for each word in the Input file and save them in the output file named ft1.txt.
-The second program, median_unique.py produce the median number of unique words per tweet and save tem to ft2.txt
+The second program, median_tweeted.py produce the median number of unique words per tweet and save tem to ft2.txt

 The third program is connected to API named tweepy.
-It saves messages send by tweeted in live in a text file API_tweets.txt And uses those tweet to calculate the median.
+It saves messages send by tweeter in live in a text file API_tweets.txt And uses those tweet to calculate the median.
 This median is updated as tweets come in and save in the file ft3.txt.
 The file contains all the median that have been calculated.

 ##Program structure